-We’ve put together a number of specific articles that cover both 16" and 20" wheels, so if you want more choices then take a look at the following posts:
+There are so many other decent kids bikes out there that are suitable for 6 year old girls.
+We’ve put together a number of specific articles that cover both 16″ and 20″ wheels, so if you want more choices then take a look at the following posts:

 - The best 16″ wheel bikes for 4 and 5 year olds